Estimation of parameters of the logistic exponential distribution under progressive type-I hybrid censored sample: Introduction

-Suppose an experiment with $n$ identical components has started to work.
-The random lifetimes of the $n$ components are denoted by $X_{1},\ldots,X_{n}.$ Let an integer $m~(<n)$ and the time point $T$ are fixed when the experiment starts.
+Suppose an experiment has been conducted with $n$ components.
+The random lifetimes of $n$ components are denoted by $X_{1},\ldots,X_{n}.$ Let an integer $m~(<n)$ and the time point $T$ be fixed when the experiment starts.
 At the time of first failure, say $X_{1:m:n}$, $R_{1}$ number of live units are randomly taken out.
-At the time of second failure, say $X_{2:m:n}$, $R_{2}$ number of units are randomly removed.
+When the second failure occurs at $X_{2:m:n}$, $R_{2}$ units are removed from the experiment.
 Similarly, for the third failure, fourth failure and so on.
-Now, assume that the $m$th failure occurs at time $X_{m:m:n}$, which is less than $T$.
+Thus, two cases arise as follows.
+Assume that the $m$th failure occurs at time $X_{m:m:n}$, which is less than $T$.
 Then, the experiment stops at $X_{m:m:n}$.
-Other ways, let the $m$th failure occurs after the time point $T$.
+Other ways, let the $m$th failure occur after the time point $T$.
 The $j~(0\le j <m)$ number of failures occur before $T$.
 Then, at $T$, the remaining units $R^{*}_{j}=n-R_{1}-R_{2}-.....-R_{j}-j$ are removed and the experiment terminates.
-These two cases are named as Case-$A$ and Case-$B$.
-This censoring scheme is known as the progressive type-I hybrid censoring scheme.
+These two cases are named as Case-$A$ and Case-$B$, which are presented below.
+This censoring scheme is known as the PT-IHCS.
 For details on this censoring design, one may refer to \cite{kundu2006analysis}.
-Thus, for the progressive type-I hybrid censored sample, one has either Case-$A$ or Case-$B$, where
+Note that for the progressive type-I hybrid censored sample, one has either Case-$A$ or Case-$B$, where